The Pretty Little Calf: Mongolia

 According to scholarship, in the Mongolian version of Prince Golden Calf, the third queen gives birth to a boy with golden chest and silver backside.
 When the two jealous queens give the boy for the cow to eat it, the cow gives birth to a similarly coloured calf.
 The calf regains human form, returns to his father's palace and denounces the queens' deceit.
 In addition, professor Charles R. Bawden stated that the theme of the calumniated wife appears in Mongolian tradition with the motif of the son's rebirth by a cow.
+In the same vein, Hungarian orientalist László L. Lőrincz established the classification of the Mongolian tale corpus, published as Mongolische Märchentypus ("MMT").
+In his system, he indexed a similar tale as type 141, Das wunderbare Kalb ("The Wonderful Calf"): the khan has three or more wives, and the third or last one gives birth to his son; the co-wives kill the boy and replace him for a puppy, and try to hide the body; the boy is reborn as a cow's calf, so the co-wives, recognizing the boy animal as the boy's incarnation, convince the khan to kill it by feigning illness; the calf escapes, turns into a boy and returns to his father's court to unmask the wicked co-wives.

 Bawden also provided the summary of a tale recorded in Inner Mongolia: the three queens promise similar things.
 When the third one gives birth to the boy with golden breast and silver buttocks, they bury the boy under the threshold of the tent and replace him for kittens.
 After the king returns and demotes the third queen to a simple maid, the two queens dig up the boy and throw him in the well.
 When horsemen complain about the well, the two women draw the boy up, cook him up and give the broth for the cow to eat.
 The cow later gives birth to a calf, which becomes the king's pet.
 The two queens want its liver as remedy for their false illness.
 When the calf is ready to be killed, the axe breaks the transformation and disenchants him to normal human form.
 This tale was also published in longer form with the title Jagar Büritü-yin Khagan, which Bawden understood to mean "Khan of All in India".